cityjson/specs/specifications/cityjson-specs.md

 # Introduction

 CityJSON is a format for encoding a subset of the [CityGML](https://www.citygml.org) data model using JavaScript Object Notation ([JSON](http://json.org)).
-A CityJSON represents both the geometry and the semantics of the city features of a given area, eg buildings, roads, rivers, vegetation, and city furniture.
+A CityJSON file represents both the geometry and the semantics of the city features of a given area, eg buildings, roads, rivers, vegetation, and city furniture.

 The aim of CityJSON is to offer an alternative to the GML encoding of CityGML, which can be verbose and complex.
 CityJSON aims at being easy-to-use, both for creating CityJSON datasets, and for reading/parsing them.